f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>And when you bring JavaScript and CSS into the mix too, you have a recipe for build- ing highly dynamic and interactive websites.</span>
     <a id="using-php"></a>
     <h4>Using PHP</h4>
     <span>With PHP, it&rsquo;s a simple matter to embed dynamic activity in web pages.
-When you give pages the .php extension, they have instant access to the scripting language.
+When you give pages the.php extension, they have instant access to the scripting language.
 From a developer&rsquo;s point of view, all you have to do is write code such as the following:</span>
 <pre><code class="php">
 &lt;?php
-    echo " Today is " . date("l") . ". ";
+    echo " Today is ". date("l"). ". ";
 ?&gt;
 Here's the latest news.
 </code>